fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> I just completed the front-end certificate on Free Code Camp.
+How do I get a job now?

+> I am 31 years old and I don't want to be a software developer anymore.
+Also, I don't like being at an office.
+What do you think I should do?

+> Why do we use functions in a programming language?
+My boss argues that we need to create a function only if it is used somewhere else.
+Is that true?

+> What 3 things can say a lot about a software engineer/ programmer's quality?

+> I just joined a startup, there is no version control and code review, should I quit?

+> I felt I was a pretty good software engineer with a successful career, but I did quite poorly in my Google interview, does this mean I'm not as good an engineer as I thought?

+> As a software engineer/ programmer how do you feel when your team chooses a language for a project - you're not comfortable with?

+> As a software engineer in your free time, do you learn new frameworks/ languages - not related to work, to keep yourself updated with current & latest trends?

+> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is is silly?

+> I'm a male software engineer.
+Is it right to not want to work on a team that has no female engineers?

+> Given their army of really talented software engineers, why doesn't Google or Facebook make a new pure programming language for the web, so we don't have to stick to JavaScript?

+> What should a programmer never put on his resume?

+> I'm 45.
+It's getting increasingly difficult to get a software engineering job.
+I don't want to be a boss, I just love making stuff myself.
+What do I do?

+> As a software engineer, what rules do you follow to create robust, maintainable systems?

+> I'm a software engineer and as I grow older I find myself being less efficient and willing to work, debug, modify code that I haven't written.
+Are there other engineers that have felt the same way?

+> I have to develop a big project of software for a company I have never did this type projects.
+Should I go for it or not or guide me what to do?

+> What have you learnt about life from programming?

+> As a software engineer/ programmer what has been your longest streak of not doing any coding at all?

+> What are the drawbacks for a company when they hire a full stack engineer and not a specialized front end and backend developer?

+> I've worked for 3 years as a sustaining software developer on a complex software solution built in an old technology.
+Now I have to switch my job but I'm not up-to date with latest technologies.
+What should I do?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?